Trump Is Known For Saluting Even Foreign Adversaries

 White House Press Secretary Sarah Huckabee Sanders defended Trump, saying that it was “a common courtesy when a military official from another government salutes, that you return that.”

-Active military members are required to salute a U.S. President as he is technically at the top of their chain of command, but there is no rule that requires a president to salute in return.
+Active military members are required to salute a U.S. president, as he is technically at the top of their chain of command, but there is no rule that requires a president to salute in return.
 Ronald Reagan used to always return a salute, but he had served in the U.S. Air Force.

 Twitter continues to poke fun at Trump, suggesting that he would salute anything.